hbendale/api-interface/training/README.md

         }

-if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the path parameter 'age' or 'id' is not a valid int a status code 422 is expected with some information on the expected data type if the resource for the path parameter 'id' is not found in the backend a status code 404 is expected with some information on the missing resource
+if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the path parameter 'id' or key 'age' is not a valid int a status code 422 is expected with some information on the expected data type if the resource for the path parameter 'id' is not found in the backend a status code 404 is expected with some information on the missing resource

 consider using the backend feature 'db.update(id=id, employee=employee)'